Synthetic Controls with Imperfect Pre-Treatment Fit: Introduction

-One important implication of the SC restriction to convex combinations of the control units is that the SC estimator, in this setting with an imperfect pre-treatment fit, may be biased even if treatment assignment is only correlated with time-invariant unobserved variables, which is essentially the identification assumption of the difference-in-differences (DID) estimator.
+One important implication of the SC restriction to convex combinations of the control units is that the SC estimator may be biased even if treatment assignment is only correlated with time-invariant unobserved variables, which is essentially the identification assumption of the difference-in-differences (DID) estimator.
 We therefore consider a modified SC estimator, where we demean the data using information from the pre-intervention period, and then construct the SC estimator using the demeaned data.\footnote{Demeaning the data before applying the SC estimator is equivalent to relaxing the non-intercept constraint, as suggested, in parallel to our paper, by \cite{Doudchenko}.
 We formally analyze the implication of this modification to the bias of the SC estimator.
-The estimator proposed by \cite{Hsiao} relaxes not only the the non-intercept but also the adding-up and non-negativity constraints. } An advantage of demeaning is that it is possible to, under some conditions, show that the SC estimator dominates the DID estimator in terms of variance and bias in this setting.\footnote{We also provide in Appendix \ref{IV} an instrumental variables estimator for the SC weights that generates an asymptotically unbiased SC estimator under additional assumptions on the error structure, which would be valid if, for example, the idiosyncratic error is serially uncorrelated \textit{and} all the common factors are serially correlated.
-The idea behind this strategy is similar to the strategy outlined by \cite{heckman}. }
+The estimator proposed by \cite{Hsiao} relaxes not only the the non-intercept but also the adding-up and non-negativity constraints.
+We consider the properties of the estimator proposed by \cite{Hsiao} in Remark \ref{Remark_other}. } An advantage of demeaning is that it is possible to, under some conditions, show that the SC estimator dominates the DID estimator in terms of variance and bias in this setting. {Moreover, we provide a specification test for the validity of the demeaned SC estimator in this setting with an imperfect pre-treatment fit.
+Finally, we also show that, in a setting with both non-diverging and diverging common factors, diverging common shocks would not generate asymptotic bias in the demeaned SC estimator, but we need that treatment assignment is uncorrelated with the non-diverging common factors to guarantee asymptotic unbiasedness.\footnote{For this result, we need an assumption of existence of weights that reconstruct the factor loadings of the treated unit associated with the diverging common factors.
+This result holds for the demeaned SC estimator, but not for the original SC estimator. } }